diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 4) This repository also includes a folder called "data", which contains the shapes of our experimental input sets, as well as the synthesized shapes presented in our paper.
 Please check the file "readme.md" inside the folder "data" for details.

-NOTES: some of the files contained in the data folder are large.
+NOTES: some of the files contained in the "data" folder are large ZIP files (more than 20Mb in some cases).

 The files contained in the "data" folder are NOT required to execute our code.